arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-4.md

 How can this be improved?<br/>
 Let's do a step back, starting from the original requirement:

-> Write a function that takes an integer and returns the collection of its prime factors;
+> Write a function that takes an integer and returns the collection of its prime factors;<br/>
+>
-> Factors of a number are integers that, when multiplied together, result in the original number.
+> Factors of a number are integers that,<br/>
+> when multiplied together, result in the original number.
+>
 > A number is prime if it has no divisors other than 1 and itself

 Using a C# FsCheck property-test, this could be translated to: